 (Source: Google Infographics)

-The importance of search engines doesn’t end once you get customers in your store either.
+The importance of improving SEO rankings doesn’t end once you get customers in your store either.
 Google found that 42% of customers conduct research online while they’re inside your store, mostly using search engines (69%) or your own website (46%).

 With Google processing well over 100 billion queries per month, 43% of which are local in nature, it wouldn’t be an exaggeration to say that if you want local customers to find you, you have to invest in SEO.